karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 As an ongoing exercise in working with the web-based technologies upon which the course is based, all milestone and deep dive activities *(after the first week's exercise)* will be completed as individual web pages within your web portfolio developed in the class.

-You will use locally hosted [LoboGit](http://lobogit.unm.edu) platform for developing and sharing your portfolio with the instructor and the other students in the class.
-Optionally, you can use GitHub [https://github.com](https://github.com) to publicly share your web content.
-We will review the process for using LoboGit and setting up your GitHub account during the first class session.
+You will use a private GitHub [https://github.com](https://github.com) repository to share your portfolio with members of the class and you can optionally publicly share your web content through making your work public.
+We will review the process for setting up your GitHub account and working repository during the first class session.

 Portfolio Milestones
 ~	There will be 13 weekly milestones.
 While there are no formal weekly due dates for the milestones, you *must keep up* if you expect to successfully complete the course. *If you fall behind it will be very difficult to catch up*.
 I will evaluate your portfolio milestones at mid-term (40 points) and at the end of the term (40 points) for completeness, functionality, creativity and accuracy (i.e. correct answers for milestone questions when asked).